 The day a family receives a prenatal diagnosis of a life-limiting condition, they experience a primary loss.
 In that moment, life as they knew it, and life as they envisioned it, ceases to be.

-Understanding the nature of the loss experiences associated with grieving a baby loss can help family, friends, and other supporters better care for carrying to term families.
+Understanding the nature of the loss experiences associated with grieving a baby’s loss can help family, friends, and other supporters better care for carrying-to-term families.

 Understanding secondary loss